radrow/dlstalk-coq/README.md

-# Some random project
+# DlStalk — Coq edition

-This project mechanises the theory described in the paper along with proofs of theorems marked with a rooster.
+This project mechanises the theory described in the paper.

 ## Build